-Alberto is; without question, one of the most handsome, witty, and charming of all Rhode Island's gondoliers (or so he tells us).
+Alberto is, without question, one of the most handsome, witty, and charming of all Rhode Island's gondoliers (or so he tells us).
 One thing is certain: he is definitely the most confident!

 In his youth, Alberto and his family explored via canoe the various waterways in the Ocean State.
 As a teen, he discovered kayaking, which quickly led him to the surf and the sea.
 He has spent six years working around the state in the kayak industry and is certified by the American Canoe Association as a level 3 Coastal Kayak Instructor.
-He has travelled near and far as a technical rep for Valley Sea Kayaks, and enjoyed a cushy stint as a kayak instructor for the Rhode Island-based Blount Small Ship Adventures.
+He has traveled near and far as a technical rep for Valley Sea Kayaks, and enjoyed a cushy stint as a kayak instructor for the Rhode Island-based Blount Small Ship Adventures.

 For the better part of three summers, Alberto drove pedicabs in Newport.
-Eventually, injury left him seeking alternative employment - and it doesn't get much more alternative than a gondoliering!
+Eventually, injury left him seeking alternative employment - and it doesn't get much more alternative than gondoliering!
 He appeared serendipitously at a WaterFire one summer night demanding employment … which was, of course, granted.

 Albi, has been a full-fledged gondolier on the rivers in Providence since 2012.
 Following a terrible automobile accident in December, 2014, he was off the water rehabbing for a significant amount of time, but made it all the way back to the stern of a gondola late in the 2015 season.
 Welcome back, paesano.